Skip to content

 Recommended For

-SMB e-commerce shops adding crypto checkout at zero capital cost.
-Small and mid-size e-commerce stores on WooCommerce, Magento 2, OpenCart, PrestaShop or Drupal that want to add a 'Pay with Crypto' option without paying setup fees or committing to a contract.
-The free plan covers the first 500 transactions per month at 0% platform fee, so a small Shopify-tier store can A/B test crypto acceptance against card-only checkout without risking any capital.
-Plugin install to live in under an hour for a WooCommerce shop with an API key from wallet.xaigate.com/merchant/credential.
-If crypto deposits never become more than 5% of revenue, the all-in cost stays effectively zero.
+• SMB e-commerce shops adding crypto checkout at zero capital cost.
+Small and mid-size e-commerce stores on WooCommerce, Magento 2, OpenCart, PrestaShop or Drupal that want to add a 'Pay with Crypto' option without setup fees or a contract.
+The free plan covers the first 500 transactions a month at 0% platform fee, so a small Shopify-tier store can A/B test crypto acceptance against card-only checkout without risking any capital.
+Plugin install to live runs under an hour for a WooCommerce shop with an API key from wallet.xaigate.com/merchant/credential, and if crypto deposits never pass 5% of revenue the all-in cost stays near zero.
 If they grow, the 0.2% rate is still cheaper than every major card processor at 2.5-3.5%.

-Crypto donations and non-profit fundraising.
+• Crypto donations and non-profit fundraising.
 Crypto donations and non-profit fundraising platforms.
-XAIGATE publishes a 'Accept Cryptocurrency Donations for Nonprofit' product page and the non-custodial flow fits the use case cleanly — the donor sends directly to the non-profit's wallet, the gateway just provides the checkout surface and the transaction confirmation.
-Zero fees on the free plan means up to 500 donations per month at no cost to the NPO.
-The only meaningful alternative at that price point is The Giving Block (US, custodial, more fundraising tools but higher fees) or BitPay's donation product (legacy, higher fees).
+XAIGATE publishes an 'Accept Cryptocurrency Donations for Nonprofit' product page, and the non-custodial flow fits the use case, since the donor sends directly to the non-profit's wallet and the gateway only provides the checkout surface and the confirmation.
+Zero fees on the free plan means up to 500 donations a month at no cost to the NPO.
+The meaningful alternatives at that price point are The Giving Block (US, custodial, more fundraising tools but higher fees) or BitPay's donation product (legacy, higher fees).

-Curacao crypto casinos testing low-volume crypto deposits.
+• Curacao crypto casinos testing low-volume crypto deposits.
 Curacao-licensed crypto casinos that want to test crypto deposit acceptance at zero capital cost before committing to a heavier platform like CoinsPaid.
-The XAIGATE economics let an operator turn on crypto deposits for a single skin or geo segment, see what volume actually arrives, and either scale up or shut it down without a contract penalty.
-The catch is the default no-KYC posture and the absence of gambling-specific licensing — fine for Curacao, a problem for anything stricter.
-Operators should treat XAIGATE as a hypothesis tester, not a primary rail.
+The economics let an operator turn on crypto deposits for one skin or geo segment, watch what volume actually arrives, and scale up or shut down without a contract penalty.
+The catch is the default no-KYC posture and the absence of gambling-specific licensing, which is fine for Curacao and a problem for anything stricter, so treat XAIGATE as a hypothesis tester rather than a primary rail.

-High-risk merchants priced out of traditional PSPs.
-High-risk merchants — adult content, supplements, kratom, CBD, firearms accessories, debt collection — that have been declined or de-banked by traditional PSPs and need a crypto fallback that does not require US state MTL coverage.
-The non-custodial model means XAIGATE has no incentive to police merchant categories the way Stripe does, and the no-KYC default means onboarding is fast.
+• High-risk merchants priced out of traditional PSPs.
+High-risk merchants such as adult content, supplements, kratom, CBD, firearms accessories and debt collection that have been declined or de-banked by traditional PSPs and need a crypto fallback that does not require US state MTL coverage.
+The non-custodial model gives XAIGATE no reason to police merchant categories the way Stripe does, and the no-KYC default makes onboarding fast.
 This is structurally similar to NOWPayments but cheaper at SMB volume.
-The operational risk is that XAIGATE itself may discontinue service to specific categories at any time without notice — a small startup gateway is more fragile than NOWPayments at this footprint.
+The operational risk is that XAIGATE may drop specific categories at any time without notice, since a small startup gateway is more fragile than NOWPayments at this footprint.

 Not Recommended For

-MGA, UKGC and Isle of Man regulated casinos.
+• MGA, UKGC and Isle of Man regulated casinos.
 MGA, UKGC, Isle of Man or any Tier-1 regulated casino.
-The licensing gap is binary.
-XAIGATE holds no MGA, no UKGC, no FCA, no MiCA, no VARA.
-The default no-KYC merchant onboarding is incompatible with the AML5/AML6 requirements MGA and UKGC impose on payment counterparties.
-A Maltese MGA casino needs to show MiCA-licensed crypto processors on its compliance map by mid-2026.
-CoinGate operates under Lithuanian MiCA CASP.
-BVNK holds Maltese MiCA.
-CoinsPaid has the iGaming-specialist regulatory positioning.
+The licensing gap is binary: XAIGATE holds no MGA, no UKGC, no FCA, no MiCA and no VARA, and the default no-KYC merchant onboarding is incompatible with the AML5/AML6 requirements MGA and UKGC impose on payment counterparties.
+A Maltese MGA casino needs to show MiCA-licensed crypto processors on its compliance map by mid-2026, and CoinGate operates under Lithuanian MiCA CASP, BVNK holds Maltese MiCA, and CoinsPaid has the iGaming-specialist regulatory positioning.
 XAIGATE is not in the same regulatory tier as any of them.

-US-licensed operators.
-US-licensed gaming operators (NJ, MI, PA, WV, CT, RI, etc.).
-Despite the Garland, Texas headquarters, XAIGATE holds no US state money transmitter license, no MSB registration with FinCEN, no published US regulatory status.
-The non-custodial architecture may or may not exempt them from money-transmission classification depending on the state — but 'may or may not' is not a defensible answer to a state gaming commission audit.
-BitPay holds MSB registration and operates legally in the US crypto-payment space.
-BVNK has all-50-state MTL coverage.
-Pick one of those for any US-touching operation.
+• US-licensed operators.
+US-licensed gaming operators in NJ, MI, PA, WV, CT, RI and similar states.
+Despite the Garland, Texas headquarters, XAIGATE holds no US state money transmitter license, no MSB registration with FinCEN and no published US regulatory status.
+The non-custodial architecture may or may not exempt it from money-transmission classification depending on the state, but 'may or may not' is not a defensible answer to a state gaming commission audit.
+BitPay holds MSB registration and operates legally in the US crypto-payment space, and BVNK has all-50-state MTL coverage, so pick one of those for any US-touching operation.

-EU operators that need MiCA CASP counterparty.
-EU casinos and EU-based operators that need to demonstrate MiCA-licensed payment counterparties on their compliance map.
-MiCA enforcement on CASPs was phased in through 2025 — by Q3 2026 EU-licensed casinos are expected to show that their crypto processors hold MiCA CASP authorization.
-XAIGATE does not.
-CoinGate (Lithuania), BVNK (Malta) and a small number of others do.
-For an EU operator this is a hard line, not a soft preference.
+• EU operators that need MiCA CASP counterparty.
+EU casinos and EU-based operators that need to show MiCA-licensed payment counterparties on their compliance map.
+MiCA enforcement on CASPs was phased in through 2025, and by Q3 2026 EU-licensed casinos are expected to demonstrate that their crypto processors hold MiCA CASP authorization.
+XAIGATE does not, while CoinGate (Lithuania), BVNK (Malta) and a small number of others do.
+For an EU operator this is a hard line rather than a soft preference.

-SoftSwiss / EveryMatrix casinos wanting a connector.
+• SoftSwiss / EveryMatrix casinos wanting a connector.
 Operators running on SoftSwiss, EveryMatrix, Slotegrator, BetConstruct or any major iGaming platform that ships with pre-built crypto-processor connectors.
-XAIGATE does not publish a connector for any of them.
-Integration is custom REST API work — workable, but it means 1-3 weeks of engineering time for what would be a same-day plug-in with CoinsPaid (SoftSwiss/Slotegrator connector with 500+ casino installs).
+XAIGATE publishes no connector for any of them, so integration is custom REST API work, which is workable but means 1-3 weeks of engineering for what would be a same-day plug-in with CoinsPaid (a SoftSwiss/Slotegrator connector with 500+ casino installs).
 For platform-native operators, the integration-time and operational-support gap is the deciding factor.

-Enterprise operators needing fiat off-ramp at the gateway.
-Enterprise operators that need fiat off-ramp at the gateway layer.
-XAIGATE is fully non-custodial — players send crypto, the merchant receives crypto, and that is the end of XAIGATE's involvement.
-There is no automatic conversion to USD/EUR, no SEPA/SWIFT settlement, no fiat treasury function.
-Operators that want to accept crypto and keep their books in fiat need a custodial processor (B2BINPAY with its Merchant Fiat Settlement model, CoinsPaid with EUR/USD settlement, or BVNK with stablecoin-to-fiat conversion).
+• Enterprise operators needing fiat off-ramp at the gateway.
+Enterprise operators that need a fiat off-ramp at the gateway layer.
+XAIGATE is fully non-custodial: players send crypto, the merchant receives crypto, and that ends XAIGATE's involvement.
+There is no automatic conversion to USD/EUR, no SEPA/SWIFT settlement and no fiat treasury function, so operators that want to accept crypto and keep their books in fiat need a custodial processor such as B2BINPAY with its Merchant Fiat Settlement model, CoinsPaid with EUR/USD settlement, or BVNK with stablecoin-to-fiat conversion.
 XAIGATE does not play this role.

-Compliance teams uncomfortable with the XGATE token presale.
-Compliance and finance teams that are uncomfortable evaluating a payments product whose parent brand is simultaneously running a speculative utility-token presale (XGATE Token).
+• Compliance teams uncomfortable with the XGATE token presale.
+Compliance and finance teams uncomfortable evaluating a payments product whose parent brand is simultaneously running a speculative utility-token presale (XGATE Token).
 The XGATE whitepaper describes a separate ecosystem with staking, rewards distribution and tokenomics, and it is being sold to retail investors on the same domain as the payments product.
-The optics, regardless of the technical separation, will surface in any institutional vendor diligence and create friction with compliance review.
-CoinsPaid, CoinGate, BVNK, B2BINPAY and BitPay do not pair payment products with retail token presales — for institutional comfort that distinction matters.
+Whatever the technical separation, the optics will surface in any institutional vendor diligence and create friction with compliance review, where CoinsPaid, CoinGate, BVNK, B2BINPAY and BitPay do not pair payment products with retail token presales.

 Geographic Coverage